acegal1/stock-analysis/README.md

 ## Purpose
 Performing a refractor of VB code created for The Stock Analysis project; that will also measure performance between original macro created against refractor macro.
 To view VB code open VBA_Challenge.xlsm and use Developer module.

-Original macro  named AllStocksAnalysis
+Original macro  named AllStocksAnalysis and Refractor macro named AllStocksAnalysisRefactored

-Refractor macro named AllStocksAnalysisRefactored Additional macros included are DQ, ClearWorksheet, rowsbloops and skilldrill - all part of Module 2 work.
+Additional macros included are DQ, ClearWorksheet, rowsbloops and skilldrill - all part of Module 2 work.

 ## DQ Analysis

 Steve requested the total daily volume and yearly return for each stock.
 The yearly return is the percentage difference in price from the beginning of the year to the end of the year.

 Since his parents had invested in DQ, the stock was the first to be analysis.
 The analysis of stock for DQ found that the stock for DAQO New Energy Corp did have a great return in 2017 with 199.45% but 2018 not have good returns for 2018.
-The end of year return found a decrease of price of -62%
+The end of year return found a decrease of price of -62%.

 ![DQ_20172018](https://github.com/acegal1/stock-analysis/blob/main/Resources/DQ_20172018.png)

 Below is the original DQ Analysis code.
-Code for DQ Analysis
+Code for DQ Analysis:

 ![DQAnalysis.png](https://github.com/acegal1/stock-analysis/blob/main/Resources/DQAnalysis.png)

 ## All Stock Analysis